Carlo Antonio Stendardi

-Carlo Antonio Stendardi (August 1721 - 6 July 1764) was an Italian traveler to the Ottoman empire and North African state of Algeria.
+Carlo Antonio Stendardi (August 1721 – 6 July 1764) was an Italian traveler to the Ottoman Empire and North African state of Algeria.

 Biography

 He was born in Siena to a prominent Florentine family; his father however died when he was merely months of age.
-Seeking advancement and profit, he spent the next three years in a trip to Smyrna (present-day Izmir in Turkey).
+Seeking advancement and profit, he spent the next three years in a trip to Smyrna (present-day İzmir in Turkey).
 Returning to Florence, he continued studies.
-In 1748, the new Grand Ducal government of Tuscany, sent him for some months as an Austrian Imperial commissioner to Istanbul.
+In 1748, the new Grand Ducal government of Tuscany sent him for some months as an Austrian Imperial commissioner to Istanbul.
 He was recalled later than year to become a diplomat to the Algerian state, which was negotiating treaties with the Austrian and Tuscan authorities.
-His letters from this time include depiction of these lands, cultures, and government.
+His letters from this time include a depiction of these lands, cultures, and government.
 In one of the missions, he was able to negotiate the freedom of imprisoned Austrian sailors at Algeria.
-After seven years, he had to leave Algeria, whose relations with the Christin states was worsening.
+After seven years, he had to leave Algeria, whose relations with the Christian states was worsening.
 Stendardi was able to extricate a collection of Roman medals and marble inscriptions.

-Upon his return, he was named ambassador in Naples to the Kingdom of the Two Sicilies, where he continued his observation and collection of antiques.
-Returning to Florence after 5 years, he was a member of the Accademia Colombaria, the Accademia fiorentina, and the Accademia degli Apatisti.
-In Florence, he died of a stroke.
+Upon his return, he was named ambassador to the Kingdom of Naples, where he continued his observation and collection of antiques.
+Returning to Florence after 5 years, he was a member of the Accademia Colombaria, the Accademia Fiorentina, and the Accademia degli Apatisti.
+He died of a stroke in Florence in 1764.

 Among his works are the following treatises and essays: